naamnamm/todo-app/README.md

 # Digital ToDo Tracker

-This World’s Simplest ToDo application allows you to track what needs to be done today.
+This World’s Simplest ToDo application allows you to organize your day.

 Track your day [here](https://naamnamm.github.io/todo-app/)